solida-core/solida/README.rst

 Solida
 ======
-NGS pipelines bootstrapper.
-Easily organize the deployment, the data management and the execution of a Snakemake based workflow.
+SOLIDA is command-line solution that facilitate the reproducibility and portability of NGS pipelines.
+It can easily organize the deployment, the data management and the execution of a Snakemake based workflow.

 |build|